jbenjaminy/backgammon-js/README.md

 		*anything global is visible to all users
 		*cur_pos global would need to become per user/per game storage
 	9) doubling cube

+	* create new room (by game id) in 'sockets' on create game and have sockets added to this on join/find game. only emit back to a particular room.
+	* add socket id to players obj so that socket id can be checked against stored socket id so that one player cant roll/move for the other player.
+	* only display access code to those who are in the game.
+	* have game delete at the end of the game.
+	* store sockets in db.